elinekupers/vcd-stim/README.md

 * `Image:`  The retinal image: the image on the BOLD screen that falls onto the retina.
 * `Session:` The 2-3 hr scan session at the MRI scanner
 * `Run:` Each session consists of approx. 10 runs (+ 2 resting state), where each run is a sequence of mini blocks where subjects perform the VCD-core experiment, + rest periods in between blocks.
 Each run approx. 5 minutes
-* `Miniblock:` A series of trials from the same stimulus-task class crossing (one cell in the master table).
+* `Block:` A series of trials from the same stimulus-task class crossing (one cell in the master table).
 * `Trials:` A series of events where subjects perform the instructed task on the cued stimulus.
 * `Trial events:` Each trial contains “events”: trial start » spatial cue » ISI » stimulus epoch » (ISI » stimulus epoch) »  response cue » ITI.
 * `Trial types:` We have either single-epoch (one stimulus presentation intervals) or double-epoch (two stimulus presentation intervals, in between is a delay period) trials.